The Human Rights Centre is internationally recognised for the breadth and depth of its research projects.

 "This is a very famous university that has been involved in the fight for human rights around the world"

-The Human Rights Centre is proud to be home to some incredible research projects.
+The Human Rights Centre is proud to be home to a variety of incredible research projects.
 Our inspiring and dedicated academics cover a breadth of human rights issues from investigating in situations of armed conflict, to the role of national human rights institutions.

 The Center for Global Public Law at Koc University and the Human Right Centre of the University of Essex are very pleased to publish an Annotated Compilation of Case Law surveying the effects of international human rights law on other branches of public international law alongside a bibliography focusing on the relationship between human rights and international law.